Unf*ck Yourself Book Summary, You are What You Do

 – Carl Jung

-Have you ever tried noticing your self-talk? or altering it to your benefit, how many times do you get carried away and lost track of important things that need to be done and lose precious time.
+Have you ever tried noticing your self-talk? or altering it to your benefit?
+How often do you get carried away, lose track of important things that need to be done, and lose precious time?

 If this sounds familiar, you’re not alone, and Unf*ck Yourself will reset your self-talk in a way that helps you get out of your head, take action to achieve your goals, and live a truly fulfilling life.